 49. A bank shall put in place appropriate systems to move over to internal assessment of country risk and shall evolve sound systems for measuring and monitoring country risk.
 The system shall be able to identify the full dimensions of country risk as well as incorporating features that acknowledge the links between credit and market risk.
-A bank shall use a variety of internal and external sources as a means to measure country risk.
-A bank shall not rely solely on rating agencies or other external sources as their only country risk-monitoring tool and shall also incorporate information from the relevant country managers of their foreign branches into their country risk assessments.
+A bank shall use a variety of internal and external sources as a means to measure country risk..
 However, the rating accorded by a bank to any country shall not be better than the rating of that country by an international rating agency.
 For the present, only in respect of the country, where a bank's net funded exposure is one per cent or more of its total assets, the bank is required to undertake internal assessment of country risk rating.

 50. The frequency of periodic reviews of country risk ratings shall be at least once a year with a provision to review the rating of specific country, based on any major events in that country, where bank exposure is high, even before the next periodical review of the ratings is due.

-51. Till such time, as banks move over to internal rating system, a bank may use the seven-category classification followed by Export Credit Guarantee Corporation of India Ltd. (ECGC) for the purpose of classification and making provisions for country risk exposures.
+51. Till such time, as banks move over to internal rating systems, a bank may use the seven-category classification followed by Export Credit Guarantee Corporation of India Ltd. (ECGC) for the purpose of classification and making provisions for country risk exposures.
 ECGC shall provide to a bank, on request, quarterly updates of their country classifications and shall also inform all banks in case of any sudden major changes in country classification in the interim period.